WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/staff.md

 #### Metadata Specialist, WGBH
 Sadie focuses her attention on metadata management and cataloging for the AAPB.
 She has worked at WGBH since 2012, engaged in digitization and digital library projects including Boston TV News Digital Library and WGBH's Open Vault.
-She co-chairs the Digital Commonwealth Outreach Committee and the AMIA News, Documentary and Television Committee.
-In her free time she enjoys learning to cook new things, reading, watching way too much TV, and going on walks.
+She is the Secretary of the Board of Directors of Digital Commonwealth, co-chairs the Digital Commonwealth Outreach and Education Committee, and leads the PBCore Education and Documentation team.
+In her free time she enjoys learning to cook new things, reading, watching way too much TV, knitting, and going on walks.
 Sadie earned her MLIS from the University of Pittsburgh.

 Sadie's current favorite AAPB collection item is ["Ten O'Clock News: Sharks at Nantasket Beach" from WGBH](/catalog/cpb-aacip_15-1j97659g8m).